MarkUgarov/maybe-this-will-help/java/testing/junitAndMockitoAndJmockit.md

 **Minus**

 New programmers, who don't know how to work with Mockito nor JMockit, will need a lot of explanation.
-In addition, the code can be very cluttered and gets less readable the more static methods there are.
+In addition, the code can be very cluttered and gets less readable the more static methods there are - but this is clearly a problem with JMockit, not with the combination.

 **Suggestion**